abraham/pkg-ok/README.md

 ## Options

-`pkg-ok` can be configured to check more fields or bin files:
+You can configure it to check more fields or bin files

 ```
 pkgOk --field someField --bin script.sh